Elementary School Handbooks

 Dignity for All Students Act

 Voorheesville Central School District complies with the Dignity for All Students Act (DASA) passed into law effective July 1, 2012.
 Student harassment is prohibited on school property or at school functions.
 Harassment is defined as conduct, or verbal threats, intimidation or abuse that interferes with a student’s educational performance, benefits or opportunities, emotional or physical well-being of which causes a student to fear for his or her safety.
 This extends to cyber bullying that occurs on or off school property.
-Also prohibited is student discrimination based on a person’s actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientations, gender, or sex.
+Also prohibited is student discrimination based on a person’s actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender, or sex.
 Any person having reasonable cause to suspect that a student is being subjected to discrimination or harassment should report the suspicions to the building principal.
 People who report such incidents in good faith are immune from civil liability and from retaliation.
 Please refer to the Code of Conduct for more information.

 Closing School

-School closings will be announced as early as possible once a decision has been made.
-The best form of notification of this information would be to sign up for SchoolMessenger.
-You can do this by visiting the school district website.
-By signing up you will receive this information by an email or it can even be sent to your cell phone.
-Closings may also be found on some local news stations/websites, such as; New Channel 13, Times Union and WTEN.
-During the school day, if you think the weather may cause an early dismissal, please listen for reports.
+During the school day, if weather forecasts may cause an early dismissal, please check for updates regarding dismissal procedures.
 With well over 500 students we need your help and cooperation to run the buses on schedule.
 Please work with your child to make sure he/she knows what to do if no one is at home or a door is locked.
 Making alternate arrangements early in the school year will enable your child to be aware of a safe place to go.
+If school is opening late or closing early, keep in mind that Kids Club will also be closed.

 Computer Policy

-Disciplinary Action of Students with Handicapping Conditions
+Disciplinary Action of Students with Disabilities

 Early Dismissal Requests